IamTheHttp/game-platform/readme.md

   viewHeight : 400, // this is the what you actually see in the canvas viewWidth : 400, // this is the what you actually see in the canvas
-  selectedBoxColor: 'blue', // the color for the current selection box of the user onViewMapClick : (...args) => {
+  selectedBoxColor: 'blue', // the color for the current selection box of the user
+  enableSelectBox: true, // defaults to true, can be set to false to disable the click->drag select box onViewMapClick : (...args) => {
-    let mouseMoveDataInterface = {
+    let clickDataInterface = {
-      // The library only detects hits against circles, it ignores all other shapes
+      // The library only detects hits against circles, rects and images, it ignores all other shapes
+      // rects and images are calculated without orientation (rotation)
       // you can implement your own click detection system
       hits: [], // array of shape IDs that were clicked on
       dbClick: true, // BOOL, true or false